juanalonso/DDSP-singing-experiments/README.md

 <img width="60%" alt="fig_folderstructure" src="https://user-images.githubusercontent.com/1846199/110327534-6364fd80-801a-11eb-9e81-2455f0cfee11.png">

-Managing files in Google Drive can be suboptimal if done via the standard web interface.
+Managing files in Google Drive can be a nightmare if done via the standard web interface.
 It is very recommended to use [Google Drive for desktop](https://support.google.com/drive/answer/7329379), an official free utility that allows the user to manage files and folders in Google Drive using the user's computer's native interface.

 ## Training the model with `01_train`